KSPModdingLibs/KSPCommunityFixes/README.md

 - [**DisableHiddenPortraits**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/84) [KSP 1.8.0 - 1.12.5]<br/>Prevent non-visible crew portraits from being rendered after a switch back from the map view (and other cases), causing a significant perf hit when there are many kerbals in the vessel.
 - **IMGUIOptimization** [KSP 1.8.0 - 1.12.5]<br/>Eliminate structural GC allocations and reduce performance overhead of OnGUI() methods.
 Can provide significant performance gains when having many mods using IMGUI heavily.
 - [**CollisionManagerFastUpdate**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/174) [KSP 1.11.0 - 1.12.5]<br/>3-4 times faster update of parts inter-collision state, significantly reduce stutter on docking, undocking, decoupling and joint failure events.
+- [**LowerMinPhysicsDTPerFrame**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/175) [KSP 1.12.3 - 1.12.5]<br/>Allow a min value of 0.02 instead of 0.03 for the "Max Physics Delta-Time Per Frame" main menu setting.
+This allows for higher and smoother framerate at the expense of the game lagging behind real time.

 #### API and modding tools
 - **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.5]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).